nmaison88/dillyJumpingDino/motion_sensor_project/README.md

     - Try using a different GPIO pin for the button (update `BUTTON_PIN` in main.py)
     - Restart your Raspberry Pi to reset all GPIO states
     - Run `sudo gpio unexportall` before starting the program to reset GPIO

+- **USB Relay Not Working**
+  - Make sure the USB relay is properly connected to a USB port
+  - Check that the CH340 driver is installed (`lsusb` should show a device with ID 1a86:7523)
+  - Try unplugging and reconnecting the USB relay
+  - Run the test script to verify the relay works: `python3 code/usb_relay_control.py`
+  - Try a different USB port
+  - If using a USB hub, try connecting directly to the Raspberry Pi
+  - Install the CH340 driver manually if needed:
+    ```bash
+    sudo apt update
+    sudo apt install -y kmod
+    sudo modprobe ch341
+    sudo modprobe usbserial
+    ```

 - **No Audio Output**
   - Check that your speakers are properly connected and powered on